Amasias-Rodriguez/Profile-Card-with-Javascript/README.md

 # Profile-Card-with-Javascript
-Profile Card with CSS and Javascript
+Profile Card with animation CSS and Javascript